brucefan1983/gpuqt/README.md

 # GPUQT (will be changed to LSQT later)

-An efficient implementation of a linear scaling quantum transport (LSQT) method which support both pure CPU and GPU+CPU computations.
+An efficient implementation of a linear scaling quantum transport (LSQT) method which supports both pure CPU and GPU+CPU computations.
 This code can be used to obtain charge and spin transport properties of large systems described by a real-space tight-binding Hamiltonian.

 ## References